jdeluyck/kcoreorg-website/_posts/2006/2006-08-23-running-linux-on-an-acer-travelmate-800-series-laptop.md

 NOTE: The information contained herein assumes that you know how to work from the commandline, patch kernels and compile programs.

 **DISCLAIMER: This information is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-If you fry your system by using this information that&#8217;s \_your\_ problem.
+If you fry your system by using this information that's \_your\_ problem.
 Not mine.
 I accept no responsability for what happens with this information whatsoever.**

 # Update notes

 I no longer have the Acer Travelmate 800 series laptop (sold it), so I can no longer update this page.
-I&#8217;ll keep it up as a reference.
+I'll keep it up as a reference.

-On March 10 2005 I&#8217;ve decided to give this page a complete overhaul, and throw out any references to the 2.4 series of kernels since I don&#8217;t run them anymore, and IMO users should upgrade to 2.6 to make 100% decent use of their laptops.
+On March 10 2005 I've decided to give this page a complete overhaul, and throw out any references to the 2.4 series of kernels since I don't run them anymore, and IMO users should upgrade to 2.6 to make 100% decent use of their laptops.
-For reference purposes I&#8217;ve put up a file which contains the 2.4 stuff, but it will not be updated any longer.
+For reference purposes I've put up a file which contains the 2.4 stuff, but it will not be updated any longer.

 # Technical Specifications